DLXPlugins/wp-ajaxify-comments/readme.txt

 1. <a href="https://docs.dlxplugins.com/v/ajaxify-comments/plugin-integrations/confetti">Confetti</a> - Show confetti when a comment is posted.
 2. <a href="https://docs.dlxplugins.com/v/ajaxify-comments/plugin-integrations/comment-edit-core">Comment Edit Core</a> - Allow users to edit their comments.

+The following themes are supported out of the box:

+1. Astra
+2. Genesis
+3. Twenty Ten - Twenty Twenty Three

 === Technical Note ===